HaxeFoundation/HaxeManual/content/04-class-field.md

 Note that even though we call such kind of fields "variables", inline variables can never be reassigned as the value must be known at compile-time to be inlined at the place of usage.
-This makes inline variables a subset of [`final` fields](class-field-final), hence the usage of the `final` keyword in the code exampleabove.
+This makes inline variables a subset of [`final` fields](class-field-final), hence the usage of the `final` keyword in the code example above.

 > ##### Trivia: `inline var`
 >